Notebook of Avon Reah Smith-Ryan, 1942-1945

 would be delivered.
 So the command has been issued by Malaya

-Comd. to sign under confirmation by I.J.A.
+Comd. to sign under compulsion by I.J.A.

 A consignment of comfort has arrived from